NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 Answer:

 The process of delivery of the foetus is called parturition.
-The Oxytocin hormone causes a strong contraction of the uterine.
-Contraction of uterine becomes stronger and stronger by the stimulatory reflex between uterine contraction and oxytocin secretion.
-This leads to the expulsion of the baby out of the uterus through the birth canal.
+The Oxytocin hormone causes a strong contraction of the uterus.
+The contraction of the uterus becomes stronger and stronger through the stimulatory reflex between uterine contraction and oxytocin secretion.
+This leads to the expulsion of the baby from the uterus through the birth canal.

 Q19.
 In our society, women are often blamed for giving birth to daughters.
 Can you explain why this is not correct?